openebs-archive/openebs-docs/docs/aws.md

 ## Installing OpenEBS Cluster in AWS

-Use local ubuntu 16.04 machine from where you can login to AWS with appropriate user credentials and creating cluster from it.
+Use local ubuntu 16.04 machine from where you can login to AWS with appropriate user credentials and creating a cluster from it.

 **Perform following operations from AWS management console**